 That is to say soiled packaging from meat and milk products that can't be recycled.
-It is also nappies, pizza boxes and soft plastics.
-Please keep in mind that batteries and chemicals should be handled as hazardous waste.
+It is also nappies, pizza boxes and soft plastics (anything you can tie a knot on).
+Please keep in mind that batteries and chemicals should always be handled as hazardous waste.

 Use the self-service